sitamgithub-MSIT/qwen-web/README.md

 # Qwen Web

-This is a simple web app to demonstrate how to use the [Qwen2.5 Instruct](https://huggingface.co/onnx-community/Qwen2.5-0.5B-Instruct) model in the browser using [Transformers.js](https://huggingface.co/docs/transformers.js) and ONNX Runtime Web.
-The application allows users to chat with the Qwen2.5 Instruct model and receive responses in real-time.
+This is a simple web app that demonstrates how to use the [Qwen2.5 Instruct](https://huggingface.co/onnx-community/Qwen2.5-0.5B-Instruct) model in the browser using [Transformers.js](https://huggingface.co/docs/transformers.js) and ONNX Runtime Web.
+The application allows users to chat with the Qwen2.5 Instruct model and receive real-time responses.

 ## Project Structure